Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Illinois Stats and Trends

+- Illinois has three wins against the spread in seven games this season.

-- Illinois' games this year have hit the over on two of seven set point totals (28.6%).
+- Illinois' games this season have gone over the total in two out of seven opportunities (28.6%).

-- When Illinois puts up more than 13.8 points, it is 2-3 against the spread and 2-3 overall.
+- Illinois is 2-3 against the spread and 2-3 overall when the team notches more than 13.8 points.

 - The Fighting Illini rack up 313.7 yards per game, just one more than the 312.7 the Nittany Lions allow.

-- In games that Illinois churns out over 312.7 yards, the team is 2-3 against the spread and 2-3 overall.
+- In games that Illinois amasses over 312.7 yards, the team is 2-3 against the spread and 2-3 overall.

-- The Fighting Illini have turned the ball over six times, four fewer times than the Nittany Lions have forced turnovers (10).
+- The Fighting Illini have six giveaways this season, while the Nittany Lions have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.